uu-0/uu-0/README.md

  <div align="justify">
  <p>hi, I'm Louise and I'm 20
  <br><br>
- I'm preparing a diploma of advanced technician in computer science at CNED (The National Centre of Distance Learning).</p>
+ I'm preparing an advanced technician degree in computer science at CNED (The National Centre of Distance Learning).</p>

 <p>I got some certificates like the MOOC of ANSSI, Cisco IT-essentials and Cisco Introduction to Cybersecurity </p>
 </div>